Skip to main content

 Qatar Association of Certified Public Accountants

-While only auditors are required to join QCPA, all others who are not registered in the Ministry of Commerce and Industry (including non-Qatari practitioners), may voluntarily choose to join QCPA as Associate members and be subject to its rules and regulations.
+Auditors licensed in Qatar are required to join QCPA, while other accounting professionals who are not registered with the Ministry of Commerce and Industry may voluntarily join as Associate members and be subject to its rules and regulations.

-Subject to oversight by the Ministry of Commerce and Industry, QCPA’s responsibilities include: (i) delivering continuing professional development programs; and (ii) monitoring its members’ compliance with ethical requirements and communicating developments relevant to the profession.
+Under the oversight of the Ministry of Commerce and Industry, QCPA’s responsibilities include delivering continuing professional development programs and monitoring its members’ compliance with ethical requirements and communicating developments relevant to the profession.

 Adoption of International Standards